So What (Loona song): Background and release

 On December 15, 2019, a teaser title Number 1 or #1 was released.
 On January 1 at midnight, Loona released a teaser for their EP [#] with the title "Coming Soon".
 They had previously shared the promotional single "365" from the EP.
 A few days later on January 10, they released another teaser titled Number 2 or #2, which revealed their comeback date as February 5, 2020.
-Between January 14 and 19, teaser photos for the group were released, with the first teaser photo of Olivia Hye, and the second of HyunJin.
+Between January 14 and 19, teaser photos for the group were released, with the first teaser photo of HyeJu (formerly Olivia Hye), and the second of HyunJin.
 A day later the tracklist for the EP was released, including "So What".
 On January 23, another teaser titled Number 3 or #3 was released along with teasers for the members being issued between January 24 and 27.
 The final teasers to be released were "To all LOONA's around the world", a highlight medley, and lastly a teaser for the music video.